 Owned and operated by Donald B. McLouth, a serial steel mill owner in the Detroit area.

-The Trenton McLouth plant would go on to provide an uninterrupted supply of steel for Detroit’s growing automotive companies.
+The Trenton McLouth plant, located at 1491 W Jefferson Trenton MI 48183, would go on to provide an uninterrupted supply of steel for Detroit’s growing automotive companies.

 The decline in steel demand and the fact that steel production is a dirty process that was damaging its environment led to its downfall.

 By 1982 a wave of steel plants closing rolled through the area of Detroit.
 In 1995 McLouth steel plant would file for bankruptcy after years of profit loss and the high cost of maintenance.